Sea Turtle Rehabilitation on the Great Barrier Reef

-You, yourself are responsible to ensure that your insurance cover covers illness, injury and theft while you travel and work as a volunteer.
+You have sole responsibility to ensure that your insurance covers illness, injury and theft while you travel and work as a volunteer.

 Remember to get vaccinated about a month before your departure.
-Check with your lokal vaccination center or doctor what vaccinations you need for your travels.
+Check with your local vaccination center or doctor which vaccinations you need for your travels.
 We always recommend that you have adequate protection against Hepatitis A and B, Tetanus and Cholera, regardless of destination.